-This year is presenting new opportunities for safe travel throughout the Lone Star State.
+This year is presenting new opportunities to explore activities and travel throughout the Lone Star State.
 Many of our state historic sites have expansive grounds that offer both heritage tourism and outdoor recreation opportunities.
+Explore several healthy activities available for visitors.

 In La Grange and Washington, you can stretch your legs and experience multiple historic sites in a single location.